-21k gold is a type of gold that is found in some vintage jewelry items.
-It can be found in old bracelets, rings, and earrings.
+21k gold is a type of gold that is common with foreign gold pieces from Saudi Arabia.
+It can be found in bracelets, rings, and earrings.
 Below we'll provide more detail about this gold type and how much it can be worth.

 What Is 21K Gold?